zauberzeug/nicegui/tests/README.md

 ## Usage

-Because selenium queries are quite cumbersome and lengthily, we introduced a `Screen` class.
+Because Selenium queries are quite cumbersome and lengthy, we introduced a `Screen` class.
 This provides a high-level interface to work with the currently displayed state of the web browser.
 The workflow is as follows:

-1. get the screen fixture by providing `screen: Screen` as an argument to the function
+1. Get the `screen` fixture by providing `screen: Screen` as an argument to the function.
-2. write your NiceGUI code inside the function
+2. Write your NiceGUI code inside the function.
-3. use `screen.open(...)` with the appropriate url path to start querying the website
+3. Use `screen.open(...)` with the appropriate URL path to start querying the website.
-4. for example use `screen.should_contain(...)` with some text as parameter to ensure that the text is shown
+4. For example, use `screen.should_contain(...)` with some text as parameter to ensure that the text is shown.

 Here is a very simple example: